An essay · April 2026 · 11 min read

 I started this project as a spreadsheet.
 Then a Notion page.
 Then a half-built side project.
 The goal was simple: a personal finance app that worked the way I wanted, that I could trust with the most intimate data I have outside of medical records, and that would still be there in five years.

 Every decision since then has been about staying small enough to keep that promise.
-One subscription.
-One plan.
+Two prices, both honest.
 No advertisers.
 No data resale.
 No free tier funded by the next iteration of Mint.

 IV.